laphysique/baldursgate-mods/README.md

 - Cruiser: A mage kit focusing on shooting improved magic missile
 - Priest of Sun Wukong: A priest kit for shorty races focusing on battle skills with staves
 - Grenadier: A bard kit focusing on darts, minute meteors, and energy blades
+- Pyroheretic: A sorcerer kit focusing on fire magic